aaron-grau/curic/sql/readings/sql-intro.md

 the outset so you don't immediately make major, avoidable mistakes.

 New to us is the concept of **static typing**.
-Ruby is **dynamically typed**. for example, there is no need to specify in method parameters or variables the class (also called **type**) of the data stored in it.
+Ruby is **dynamically typed**.
+For example, there is no need to specify in method parameters or variables the class (also called **type**) of the data stored in it.
 Ruby won't stop you even if you store something silly like a `Cat` object in a variable named `favorite_dog`.